 Being a Sommelier – In Marco Iaccarino’s Words

-In a Q&A with LWC, Marco Iaccarino, the Head Sommelier at Murano Restaurant talks about wine, UK market and it what it takes to be a Sommelier in one of London’s best dining venues
+In a Q&A with LWC, Marco Iaccarino, the Head Sommelier at Murano Restaurant talks about wine, UK market and what it takes to be a Sommelier in one of London’s best dining venues.

 Marco Iaccarino is Head Sommelier at Angela Hartnett’s Michelin Starred Murano Restaurant Mayfair in the heart of Mayfair.
 Murano opened in 2008 and within 4 months achieved a Michelin star, followed by 4 AA Rosettes.

 Murano’s style is to of an ambience and approach to service that focuses on making guests feel instantly welcome and at home.

 Marco answered our questions about what it takes to be a sommelier in one of London’s best dining venues.

 What is the role of a sommelier in your opinion?

 There is a team of 5 sommeliers at Murano and my role is as Head of this team.
 The essential sommelier role is to suggest wines to guests, food match where required, and to do that with the certain style of the restaurant.

 Murano’s menu is 75% Italian and the wine list reflects that, so we have to be knowledgeable about Italian wines and food matching.